ariedov/flutter_snaplist/README.md

 **Issues and Pull Requests are really appreciated!**

-Snaplist supports different and even dynamically sized childs to be listed and correctly snapped.
+Snaplist supports different and even dynamically sized children to be listed and correctly snapped.

 ## Showcase